downgrad3/OSS117/README.md

 OSS117 is a tool designed to craft intelligence based on open sources data.
 It can be used by:
 - Red-teams during their recon phase to prepare their engagement (identify VIP, craft username wordlists, etc.)
-- Blue-teams to see what information their organization concede to a potential adversary
+- Blue-teams to get a picture of your organisation footprint / What intell we concede to a potential adversary

 The project is built around 3 modules types: